 Submit your request by phone (978) 443-6602 or email firstname.lastname@example.org

 Allow (3) days for processing

-A Title V Usage Report will be provided upon receipt of payment
+A Title V Usage Report will be emailed upon receipt of payment

 FAQ / Water Transmission and COVID-19

 Can the COVID-19 virus spread through drinking water?

 The COVID-19 virus has not been detected in drinking water.
 Conventional water treatment methods that use filtration and disinfection, such as those in most municipal drinking water systems, should remove or inactivate the virus that causes COVID-19.

 The virus that causes COVID-19 has been detected in the feces of some patients diagnosed with COVID-19.
 The amount of virus released from the body (shed) in stool, how long the virus is shed, and whether the virus in stool is infectious are not known.